-- 5.2.1 Through energised Advisory Committees seek input for the improvement of facilities and services under their management. - 5.2.2 Encourage volunteerism within Council operations and across the Shire where possible with recognition of volunteers at key times such as 'National Volunteer Week'.
+- 5.1.18 Maintain an up-to-date Asset Management Strategy and supporting Asset Management Plans which are reflected within the 10-year capital works program. - 5.1.19 Investigate solutions that will assist in the financial sustainability of Narrandera Shire Council to undertake major capital expenditure, such as a Special Rate Variation (SRV) A SRV would enable the commencement of the major capital works project, Narrandera CBD stormwater infrastructure duplication project. - 5.2.1 Through energised Advisory Committees seek input for the improvement of facilities and services under their management. - 5.2.2 Encourage volunteerism within Council operations and across the Shire where possible with recognition of volunteers at key times such as 'National Volunteer Week'.